Diffusion Model-Enhanced Environment Reconstruction in ISAC: Introduction

-Recent research has explored post-processing techniques to enhance ISAC-enabled ER in terms of accuracy and density.
+Recent research has explored post-processing techniques to enhance ISAC-enabled ER in terms of accuracy and density~\cite{lxm2020deepresidual, xie2020unsupervised, yuan2020learning}.
 For instance, Bazzi et al.~\cite{bazzi2025isac} extract multipath components from channel state information and develop a two-stage reflection point optimization algorithm for 3D ER.
 In another direction, Lin et al.~\cite{lin_environment_2024} introduce a framework that uses uplink signals from multiple users, along with a user selection algorithm, to improve the precision of the reflection point estimation.
-As an alternative, deep learning approaches have shown promise in ISAC~\cite{liu2020location, liu2022deep}.
-For example, Lu et al.~\cite{lu_deep-learning-based_2024} present a deep learning-based pipeline that employs two neural networks for 4D environmental reconstruction, significantly improving the density and structural coherence of the output point clouds.
+Meanwhile, Lu et al.~\cite{lu_deep-learning-based_2024} present a deep learning-based pipeline that employs two neural networks for 4D environmental reconstruction, significantly improving the density and structural coherence of the output point clouds.
 Despite their acceptable performance, these aforementioned methods tend to focus exclusively on either mitigating point cloud sparsity or suppressing additive noise, while in practice, both issues often coexist.